Ona Judge: Gradual Abolition Act

-Attorney General Edmund Randolph enabled enslaved workers he held to establish a six-month residency and claim their freedom.
-Randolph immediately explained to Washington that the same mechanism - which Randolph employed intentionally, so that his enslaved people would escape being claimed by his Virginia creditors -- would result in Washington enslaved workers claiming their freedom if they achieved residency.
-But Washington could interrupt that passage by sending them out of the state before six months had passed.
+Attorney General Edmund Randolph's inaction enabled his enslaved workers to establish a six-month residency in Pennsylvania and petition for their freedom, which a court granted.
+Randolph immediately explained to Washington that the same mechanism could result in Washington's enslaved workers claiming their freedom if they established residency.
+But Washington could prevent that residency from being established by sending them out of the state before six months had passed.
 (Note: "This being the case, the Attorney General conceived, that after six months residence, your slaves would be upon no better footing than his.
 But he observed, that if, before the expiration of six months, they could, upon any pretense whatever, be carried or sent out of the State, but for a single day, a new era would commence on their return, from whence the six months must be dated for it requires an entire six months for them to claim that right.")

 Although such a rotation violated the 1788 amendment, Washington's actions went unchallenged due to his position and a lack of enforcement.
 Washington continued to rotate enslaved people in and out of the President's House throughout his presidency.
 Washington also was careful never to spend six continuous months in Pennsylvania himself, which would have established his legal residency there.

-Philadelphia had a large free black population.
-In addition, both whites and blacks were active in abolition activities.
-In the course of their work, enslaved members of Washington's and other politicians' households met free blacks in the city and many learned about laws related to slavery.
+Philadelphia had a large free Black population.
+In addition, both Black and white people were active in abolition activities.
+In the course of their work, enslaved members of Washington's and other politicians' households met free Black people in the city and many learned about laws related to slavery.
 They learned why masters would move them in and out of the city.

 When the first six-month deadline approached, Washington was on his Southern Tour in May 1791.
 Giles and Paris left Pennsylvania with him in April; Austin and Richmond were sent back to Mount Vernon before the deadline to prevent them from qualifying for freedom.
 Martha Washington took Judge and Sheels to Trenton, New Jersey, for two days to interrupt their Pennsylvania residency.
 Moll and Hercules Posey were allowed to remain in Pennsylvania for a couple of days beyond the deadline, then traveled back to Mount Vernon with the First Lady.

 Faced with heated opposition by the Pennsylvania Abolition Society, the Pennsylvania legislature abandoned a 1791 proposal to amend the Gradual Abolition Act to extend Congress's exemption to all federal officers who held enslaved people.

 In 1842, the U.S. Supreme Court ruled in Prigg v.
-Pennsylvania that the 1788 amendment to the Gradual Abolition Act, including the section of it that empowered Pennsylvania to free the slaves of non-resident slaveowners, was unconstitutional.
+Pennsylvania that the 1788 amendment to the Gradual Abolition Act, including the section of it that empowered Pennsylvania to free the people enslaved by non-resident slaveowners, was unconstitutional.